[Fixed!] Unable to Change Font Color in Excel (3 Solutions)

 Clear Conditional Formatting to Change Font Color

-Read More: How to Use VBA Code to Change Font Color in Excel (3 Methods)
+Read More: How to Change Font in Excel to All Caps

 3. Unprotect Sheet in Excel to Change Font Color